LOCAL MEDIATION SERVICES

 - Family disputes / parental time / custody / visitation / terms of dissolution

 - Contract negotiation

-There are times when a party will want to know their legal rights even within the context of a mediation and therefore have an attorney present with them during the mediation process.
-This is absolutely acceptable and sometimes encouraged.
-Neda Nozari, while a mediation attorney herself, cannot represent the interests of either party during the mediation or offer any legal advise.
+There are times when a party will want to know their legal rights even within the context of mediation and therefore have an attorney present with them during the mediation process.
+Having an attorney present is absolutely acceptable and sometimes encouraged but not always.
+Neda Nozari, while a mediation attorney herself, cannot represent the interests of either party during the mediation or offer any legal advice.
 During the mediation, she is a neutral third party.